casframe/rabbit-turkey-project/Usa-Nana.md

-# 🐇The Rabbit’s Gift / 🦃The Turkey’s Lostting (Nickname: Usa-Nana)　2025/07/13
+# 🐇The Rabbit’s Gift / 🦃The Turkey’s Lost Thing (Nickname: Usa-Nana)　2025/07/13

 ## “🐇The Rabbit’s Gift” Arc